 Website or Blog Related

-And they do more than just help me avoid the horror stories I’ve heard my friends and peers talk about with other web hosts.
-The pricing for web hosting and domain name purchasing is awesome, they have one click automatic WordPress install, and their customer service is top-notch.
+They do more than just help me avoid the horror stories I’ve heard my friends and peers talk about with other web hosts.
+The pricing for hosting and domain name purchasing are great, they have one click automatic WordPress install, and their customer service is top-notch.
 You can even run multiple sites from one account.

 AWeber: I’m not the only one saying that building an email subscription list is, hands down, one of the most important things any website owner can do.
 And if you want one, AWeber is the best email subscription service in my experience.

 WordPress.org: Totally free and totally awesome.
 There is a reason just about everyone I know uses WordPress.org to self-host their website and power their content management.
 Don’t get this confused with WordPress.com though.